AGH-Code-Industry/monstrous-tide/MOT Docs/Docs/Stats/Stat Manager.md

 In all the emit_ methods time is an optional parameter.

 ## add_relevant_stats
-This method is used to calculate all the relevant stats for current component and add them to your current stats.
+This method is used to calculate all the relevant [[__Statistics outline__|stats]] for current component and add them to your current stats.
 Call this method in your component as a reaction to receiving signal eg:
 ```
 func on_pickupradius_update(new_stats):
 	stats = StatManager.add_relevant_stats(stats, new_stats)